 6. Make this a learning experience

 There's more to Mardi Gras than the parades.
 Take the children to the Louisiana State Museum's magnificent exhibit, "Mardi Gras: It's Carnival Time in Louisiana" at The Presbytere and explore two floors of Mardi Gras history.
 Visit Mardi Gras World and show them how floats are designed and made.
-Buy books and CDs that tell the history of Mardi Gras.

 For information about the Education Project of the Rex Organization, click here.